Best Universities offering graduate programs in Intelligence

 Point Park online Master of Arts in intelligence and global security program is designed for individuals seeking employment or promotion within the U.S. intelligence community or non-government intelligence and global security entities.

 The need for intelligence and security professionals, both domestically and internationally, has never been greater.
 But such work requires specific knowledge various threats facing our country and combat them.
 Having the right credential is essential.
-You can earn that credential with our online program.
+You can earn that credential with our program.
+Students will have the opportunity to complete this fully online program in a cohort format, in as little as one year (three semesters).

 Our online graduate program is unique because it concentrates on the collection and implementation of intelligence data to solve problems, provide protection and inform policy makers.